 David A. Hoffman is a mediator, arbitrator, attorney, and founding member of Boston Law Collaborative, LLC.

 David is listed in the book “The Best Lawyers in America” in five categories (Mediation, Arbitration, Collaborative Law – Civil, Collaborative Law - Family, and Family Law Mediation).
-He was named Boston's "Lawyer of the Year" in Collaborative Law in 2014, in Mediation for 2016, and in Arbitration in 2018.
+He was named Boston's "Lawyer of the Year" in Collaborative Law in 2014, in Mediation for 2016, in Arbitration in 2018, and again in Mediation for 2020.
 He has been named a Massachusetts ‘Super Lawyer’ each year since the listing began.

 As mediator and arbitrator, he has handled more than 1,000 cases involving family, business, employment, and other disputes.
 David’s cases range from divorces to complex litigation matters involving Fortune 500 companies.

 David is past chair of the ABA Section of Dispute Resolution, and currently co-chairs the Section’s Collaborative Law Committee.
 He is a Distinguished Fellow in the International Academy of Mediators.
 He is also past chair of the Boston Bar Association’s ADR Committee and past president of the New England chapter of the Association of Conflict Resolution.